HMW1335/Adjustable-chastity-belt-parts/README.md

 Not the most comfortable belt on earth, but tolerable, and virtually inescapable without breaking (which is difficult).

-This is only the first version, more is to come.
+This is only the second version, more is to come.